mousepawmedia/devdocs/source/guides/contrib.rst

 Once you're ready for the code to be reviewed, you should submit it to a Phabricator Differential.

-If you have set up Arcanist (see :ref:`gitarc`), you can use it to create a new Differential Revision, or update the one you already have open.
+If you have set up Arcanist (see :ref:`git`), you can use it to create a new Differential Revision, or update the one you already have open.
 For more information on how to do this, see :ref:`grevision`.